artdevgame/shots-fired-support/README.md

 Currently the following action types are supported:

-- `delay`: A mechanism used to add a time delay between actions in a sequence.
 - `obs`: A mechanism to control OBS scene and source visibility.
 - `webhook`: A mechanism used to forward event data to a webserver for further processing.

+Delays can be added between actions in a sequence.

-With a [subscription](#subscription), a sequence can optionally be filtered by event data and shown on a randomised frequency.
+With a [subscription](#subscription), there is an option to filter the sequence by event data and randomise the frequency of when it's shown.

 ### OBS